 The island has many bays – Cochlia, Aghios Gheorghios, Poros, and Maistros.
-The largest and oldest settlement is Megalo Chorio, and the second town is Mikro Chorio.
+In fact the largest and oldest settlement is Megalo Chorio, and the second town is Mikro Chorio.
 The third and more recent settlement is Ai Ghiorghis.
-The island has five chapels and some lovely, quiet coves for swimming.
+Furthermore, the island has five chapels and lovely, quiet coves for swimming.
 Along the port, there are some taverns and a couple of hotels.

 Samos is one of the most famous Greek Islands because of its fantastic beaches and lush greenery.
 Vathi is the capital town.
 Samos has many beautiful seaside towns – Kokkari, Pythagorion, Karlovassi, and Heraion.
 Fabulous beaches include Tsamadou, Agios Konstantinos, and Lemonakia, although there are many more.

 Some activities you may enjoy include hiking or biking Mt.
 Kerkis and Mt.
 Ambelos, exploring caves and canyons, or relaxing on a beach.

 - Sarakini Tower

 - Pythagoras’ Cave – This cave is where Pythagoras spent a part of his life.
 He was a great philosopher, mathematician, astrologer, doctor, and musician.

 - The Waterfalls of Potami.
 These waterfalls form two small lakes with crystalline waters, perfect for swimming.